WBZ (AM): 1985–2003: becoming a news/talk station

-In the 1980s, WBZ began to cut back on its music programming; for instance, an expanded afternoon news block was launched on December 2, 1985.
+Late in 1985, American Top 40 moved to WBZ from WROR (98.5 FM, now WBZ-FM); it would remain on WBZ until the program moved to WZOU (94.5 FM, now WJMN) in 1988.
+Other music programming on WBZ was cut back during the 1980s; for instance, an expanded afternoon news block was launched on December 2, 1985.
 The following year, David Brudnoy began to host the station's late-evening talk show.
 In June 1990, WBZ announced that it would replace Brudnoy with Tom Snyder's ABC Radio talk show, with his last show airing July 13; listener complaints led the station to return Brudnoy to the air by the end of September.
-It was also late in 1985 that American Top 40 moved to WBZ from WROR (98.5 FM, now WBZ-FM), remaining on WBZ until the program moved to WZOU (94.5 FM, now WJMN) in 1988.

 WBZ continued its full-service AC format—by this point featuring four songs an hour—until January 1991, when Gulf War coverage led the station to stop playing music on a regular basis and pivot to news and talk full-time, joining WRKO and WHDH (850 AM, now WEEI) in the format.
-Program director David Bernstein, upon hearing the news of the war's start, ordered the on-duty engineer to remove the music carousel from the studio, vowing that "This station will never play music again;" even before the war, Bernstein had been considering dropping music from WBZ, theorizing that the station's listeners were listening for the personalities and not the songs.
+Program director David Bernstein, upon hearing the news of the war's start, ordered the on-duty engineer to remove the music carousel from the studio, vowing that "This station will never play music again."
+Even before the war, Bernstein had been considering dropping music from WBZ, theorizing that the station's listeners were listening for the personalities and not the songs.
 Separately, morning show producer Bill Flaherty and morning host Tom Bergeron also concluded that it was not appropriate for WBZ to play music in the midst of the war.
 The format change became permanent on March 4, 1991; concurrently, WBZ began promoting itself as "Boston's News Station", positioning the station as the primary competitor for all-news station WEEI (590 AM, now WEZE).
-WBZ has, from time to time, played music on special occasions even after the change to news/talk; the station still offered 24 hours of Christmas music beginning on Christmas Eve through 1995, and it carried the audio of the Boston Pops' Fourth of July concert and fireworks display from 2003 through 2016; additionally, WBZ, along with sister stations WODS (103.3 FM, now WBGB) and WZLX (100.7 FM), carried the Beatles Let It Be...
+WBZ has, from time to time, played music on special occasions even after the change to news/talk; the station still offered 24 hours of Christmas music beginning on Christmas Eve through 1995, and it carried the audio of the Boston Pops' Fourth of July concert and fireworks display from 2003 through 2016.
+Additionally, WBZ, along with sister stations WODS (103.3 FM, now WBGB) and WZLX (100.7 FM), carried the Beatles Let It Be...
 Naked album premiere on November 13, 2003.